helidon-io/helidon/docs/se/json/json.md

 #### JsonNumber

-[`JsonNumber`](/apidocs/io.helidon.json/io/helidon/json/JsonNumber.html) represents a JSON number value.
+[`JsonNumber`][jsonnumber] represents a JSON number value.
 It’s used for numeric data and provides access to different numeric types.

 Using JsonNumber: